garciadev/cbSwaggerUI/README.md

 # cbSwaggerUI Module

 Swagger UI Documentation for ColdBox.
-By default, it will use /cbswagger if nothing is configured.
+It will use the Swagger JSON from the /cbswagger location by default if nothing is configured.

+This UI is available at **/cbSwaggerUI** - where you will see a visual representation of your Swagger docs.

 This module loads a standalone version of Swagger-UI.